 When about 5% of the hairs are broken the bows will need to be rehaired.
 Please check with the repair shop to make sure they own the Arcus hair gauge to make sure they will put the correct amount of hair on the bow.
 A “regular” rehair would be to thin/weak for an Arcus bow.

-Since 2014 years we have been engraving the ideal hair thickness on every stick.
+Since the year 2014 we have been engraving the ideal hair thickness on every stick.

 If your bow does not have this engraving you may return the bow to us to check its stiffness and to determine the ideal hair thickness.
 Otherwise we recommend you follow this table: